srcspider/nightdragon/README.md

 You should see a help list of commands.
 If you aren't seeing this something has gone horribly wrong when installing your dependencies.
 Please review the previous steps.
+The system should also be telling you haven't set up neighter a `.www.path` file, nor a `.key.path` file, ignore these for now, we'll deal with them in step 2, and 3 respectively.

 If all is well up to this point run:

 	./order status

 This will run dependency checks specified by project modules.
 If all dependencies are satisfied you should get a "passed" rating, this is appropriate for production, if the rating is "failed" the module is missing some key functionality but it is still able to function with out them (more or less), if the rating is "error" the module is missing a critical requirement, you will need to check your server setup and configuration to ensure the requirement is satisfied or otherwise the system will run in an unstable state.
+At this point you should see `[error]` ratings on various keys on the system; ignore them for the time being and check back after you have finished setting up the private files.
+Once you set up the public files and specify their location via a `.www.path` file on your project root you should see some extra tests pop up as well, which are verifying permissions are in order.

 In production you should always aim for all "passed", in development you may get away with some components on "failed" depending on what you're working on.